TinaTangTingting/Eclipse/README.md

 ```
 python main.py --dataset [Dataset] --arch [mmlp|gcn|mlp] --nl [# stack layers for mmlp] --w_dp --eps [Eps] --svd --rank 20 --sample_seed [Seed] --hidden_size [HID_s] --num_hidden [HID_n] train --lr [Lr] --dropout [Dropout]
 ```

 - Here is an example to train GCN with Eclipse of rank 20
 ```
 python main.py --dataset cora --arch gcn --w_dp --eps 4.0 --svd --rank 20 --sample_seed 42 --hidden_size 256 --num_hidden 2 train --lr 0.01 --dropout 0.2
 ```
-You can also run for multiple seeds using the --num_seeds option.
-The results are stored in the folder defined in globals.py or the directory specified using the --outdir option.
-The trained models are stored in the args.outdir/models directory.
+You can also run for multiple seeds using the `--num_seeds` option.
+The results are stored in the folder defined in globals.py or the directory specified using the `--outdir` option.
+The trained models are stored in the `outdir/models` directory.

 ### Run the attacks on a single trained model
 To run attack on a trained model, we need all the options used for training that model and a few options in addition such as the attack_mode and sample_type (samples for evaluation).
 ```